 Pets that are dehydrated (due to vomiting, diarrhea, heat prostration, lack of water, fever, diabetes etc.) can have high BUN values as well.
 In those cases the pet's creatinine level is more likely to remain normal.
 Considered together, in the BUN:Creatinine ratio , veterinarians can usually determine if your pet has a kidney or a dehydration problem.

 More rarely neither kidney disease nor dehydration are the cause of high BUN.
 Many sources say that a high protein diet can cause your pet's BUN to be high.
 Perhaps that is true, but I do not know of any studies that actually showed that in dogs and cats.

-The sluggist circulation present in congestive heart disease, the circulatory colapse that acompanies shock, Cushing's disease or the cortisone-like drugs that mimic it, intestinal bleeding, and Addison’s disease have all been occasionally associated with small-to-moderate increases in BUN.
+The sluggish circulation present in congestive heart disease, the circulatory collapse that accompanies shock, Cushing's disease or the cortisone-like drugs that mimic it, intestinal bleeding, and Addison’s disease have all been occasionally associated with small-to-moderate increases in BUN.

 Kidney damage in cats resulting from repeated bouts of FUS or FUS obstruction of the cat's urethra can both cause the pet's blood BUN levels to rise.

 Obstructing bladder stones , cancer of the urinary tract or even bladder rupture they might cause will all prevent your pet from cleansing its blood of urea nitrogen (BUN).